always-newbie161/websocket_based_msg_counter/docs/DESIGN.md

 ## Architecture Overview

-This project implements a production-ready WebSocket message counter service using Django Channels with a focus on scalability, observability, and zero-downtime deployments.
+This project implements a WebSocket message counter service using Django Channels with a focus on scalability, observability, and zero-downtime deployments.

 ### Core Components